 - If your brand has an offer or sale to promote, dynamic content enables you to create a banner/header/footer that updates as soon as a recipient opens your email.
 This ensures your newsletter is always relevant, independent of when a subscriber finds the time to open it.

 - A number of the above examples of dynamic content incorporate open time personalisation; for example, weather forecast, product recommendations and discounts.

-Now for the aforementioned infographic we promised:
+(Now for the aforementioned newsletter example we promised…!)

 For further reading on personalisation in ecommerce email marketing, check out the following blog posts:

-Four Ways to Make Your Newsletters Impressively Personal—why personalised newsletters do not need to be the white whale of ecommerce marketing.
+- Four Ways to Make Your Newsletters Impressively Personal: Why personalised newsletters do not need to be the white whale of ecommerce marketing.

-Three simple first steps to personalising your newsletters—a good read for those just getting started with personalisation!
+- Three simple first steps to personalising your newsletters: A good read for those just getting started with personalisation!
 Three straightforward ways to use dynamic content without going all out.

-Segmentations vs 1:1 personalisation—on its own, segmentation may not be enough to engage your customers and subscribers.
+- Segmentations vs 1:1 personalisation: On its own, segmentation may not be enough to engage your customers and subscribers.
 And yet, without it 1:1 personalisation would not be possible.